apmleandro/apmleandro/README.md

 ### Hi there 👋

-I am Ana and this account is a show chase of stuff that I like working on.
+I am Ana and this account is a showcase of stuff that I like working on.

 - 🔭 I’m currently working on my post-graduate degree in data science, data analytics, and machine learning
 - 🌱 I’m currently learning Logistic Regression